aiven/devportal/docs/products/postgresql/howto/connect-node.rst

 This code creates a PostgreSQL client and opens a connection to the database.
 Then runs a query checking the database version and prints the response.

 .. note::
     This example removes ``?sslmode=require`` from the URL string to avoid running into `this bug <https://github.com/brianc/node-postgres/issues/2558>`_.
-Adding the ``rejectUnauthorized: true`` config ensures that the certificate is checked.
+Adding the ``rejectUnauthorized: true`` configuration ensures that the certificate is checked.

 To run the code::